 “GlobalGiving is excited to welcome Victoria, one of our early champions, into this crucial role.
 Victoria is already part of GlobalGiving’s DNA, having strategically invested in initiatives essential to propelling us toward our mission to accelerate community-led change,” said Brian Walsh, Chair of the GlobalGiving Board of Directors and Head of Sustainability at TP-ICAP.
 “With Victoria at the helm, I believe we are one big step closer to truly seeing communities in the driver's seat.”

 In addition to 11 years of service at the Bill & Melinda Gates Foundation, Victoria also served as vice president, communications and assessment, at Venture Philanthropy Partners.
 Previously, she was the director of interactive media for the Morino Institute and was a senior account executive at Millennium Communications, a communications and strategy consulting firm serving nonprofits and foundations.
-Early in her career, she directed the Network of East-West Women, the first online network linking women’s rights activists and NGOs in post-Soviet countries with global counterparts.
+Early in her career, she directed NEWW OnLine for the Network of East-West Women, the first program connecting women's rights activists in over 35 countries through the Internet.

 Victoria studied in Germany and Hungary and has a degree in comparative literature from the University of California, Davis.
 She lives in the Washington, DC area with her husband and three daughters, and serves on the board of directors of the Washington Area Women’s Foundation.